d3/d3-scale/README.md

 <a name="quantize_domain" href="#quantize_domain">#</a> <i>quantize</i>.<b>domain</b>([<i>numbers</i>])

 If *numbers* is specified, sets the scale’s input domain to the specified two-element array of numbers.
 If the array contains more than two numbers, only the first and last number are used.
 If the elements in the given array are not numbers, they will be coerced to numbers.
-Thus, a quantize scale can be used to encode any type that can be converted to numbers.
 If *numbers* is not specified, returns the scale’s current input domain.

 <a name="quantize_range" href="#quantize_range">#</a> <i>quantize</i>.<b>range</b>([<i>values</i>])